 Answer questions and see how you rank against other players.Play Now

-Born Reginald Kenneth Dwight, John discovered his passion for music at an early age.
-He taught himself how to play piano when he was only four years old.
+Singer, songwriter, composer and icon Elton John was born Reginald Kenneth Dwight on March 25, 1947, in Pinner, Middlesex, England.
+He discovered his passion for music at an early age.
+He taught himself how to play piano when he was only 4 years old.
 John soon proved to be a great talent, winning a scholarship to a youth program at the Royal Academy of Music in London.
 He attended classes there on the weekends.

 profile name: Elton John profile occupation: